wilsonmar/oss-perf/puppet.md

 For example, after a server is provisioned with Application Cluster: **p1w** (Performance server on Windows), Puppet recognizes that tag and installs apps associated with p1w:

+    1. Chocolatey in Powershell.
-    1. Windows Explorer settings to show file extensions, etc.
+    2. Windows Explorer settings to show file extensions, etc.
-    2. Network shares to app-specific test data files on a filer
+    3. Map Network Drive shares to app-specific test data files on another Windows machine.

-    4. Firefox
-    5. Chrome
-    6. Favorites in Internet Explorer and other browsers
+    4. Favorites in Internet Explorer and other browsers

+    5. 7Zip (used by other installers)
+    6. Firefox
+    7. Chrome

-    7. Java 8 (file jdk-8u66-windows-x64.exe for Windows)
+    8. Java 8 (file jdk-8u66-windows-x64.exe for Windows)
-    8. Java 7 (for backward compatibility some utilities require?)
+    9. Java 7 (for backward compatibility some utilities require?)

-    9. 7Zip
-    10. Other utilities?
+    10. TestNG
     11. JMeter
-    12. TestNG
-    13. Selenium
+    12. Selenium
-    14. Appium
+    13. Appium
-    15. LoadRunner
+    14. LoadRunner

 <a id="Videos">